On entropy, regularity and rigidity for convex representations of hyperbolic manifolds: spaces

-Assume now that $\g$ is a hyperbolic element and that $z=\g_+.$ Fix $\delta$ and assume that $x\in V,$ then one has Taking logarithm and dividing by $n$ one obtains the desired conclusion.
-If $x\notin V$ then a big enough power $\g^N x$ does (recall $x\neq\g_-$) and one repeats the argument.
+Assume now that $\g$ is hyperbolic, consider $z=\g_+,$ and choose $V$ with the additional property $\g V\subset V.$ Fix $\eps>0$ and assume that $x\in V,$ then one has Taking logarithm and dividing by $n$ one obtains the desired conclusion.
+If $x\notin V,$ then a big enough power $\g^N x$ does lie in $V$ (recall $x\neq\g_-$), and one repeats the argument. \end{proof}